AnnaGrBio/DESWOMAN/README.md

 > [!IMPORTANT]
 **DESMAN** is being benchmarked and corrected.
 Please wait for the publication and for the correct structuring of the code before using it.

-**DESMAN** is a software that detect neORFs (precursors of _de novo_ genes), based on transcriptome data, and study their mutations within populations and/or species.
+**DESMAN** (De novo Emergence, Shared Mutations, And Nucleotides) is a software that detect neORFs (precursors of _de novo_ genes), based on transcriptome data, and study their mutations within populations and/or species.

 # Usage

-**DESMAN** DESMAN (De novo Emergence, Shared Mutations, And Nucleotides), performs runs with 3 main steps:
+**DESMAN** (De novo Emergence, Shared Mutations, And Nucleotides), performs runs with 3 main steps:
 - (1) detect neORF candidates in transcriptomes,
 - (2) validate the absence of homology to any known gene
 - (3) search for syntenic homologous sequences in outgroup genomes (+ optionaly transcriptomes) and analyzing coding mutations between homologs.